Paredev/roadmapsh-task-tracker/README.md

     npm link
     ```

-This will create a symlink globally, allowing you to use the `task` command from anywhere in your terminal.
+This will create a symlink globally, allowing you to use the `task-cli` command from anywhere in your terminal.

 ## Usage